top of page

 The losing bettors in the crowd grudgingly handed gold to the winners.

-Bal’Taz followed the pit boss to Varick, who arms pumped in cadence, cleaning his weapon on the clothing of the dead men.
+Bal’Taz followed the pit boss to Varick, whose arms pumped in cadence, cleaning his weapons on the clothing of the dead men.

 The spectators chanted, “Varick…Varick…Varick!”